heartfield/ff-midnight/README.md

 ## 🛠 Extension in development

-The webextension part of this repo is currently in development.
+The `extension` part of this repo is currently in development.
 The goal is that the FF Midnight can be installed as an extension in the future.
 This should make installation and updating easier and will allow for the different options to be configured in a preference panel.
 Until the extension is finished you can manually install the theme by following the instructions below.
 Stay tuned!

 ## ⚙️ Installation